 Communications & Social Media Director

-Laura Chaves Paz is an internationally trained lawyer with expertise in immigration law, human rights, employment and labour law, and inter-jurisdictional legal issues.
-She has over a decade of experience in litigation, legal research and consulting for clients and organizations in Canada and abroad including the United States, Mexico, Argentina, Central America, Asia, and Africa.
+Laura Chaves Paz is an internationally trained lawyer with expertise in immigration law, business & human rights, corporate responsibility, employment and labour law, and inter-jurisdictional legal issues.
+She has over a decade of experience in litigation, legal research and consulting for clients and government & international organizations in Canada and abroad including the United States, Mexico, Argentina, Central America, Asia, and Africa.
 She has law degrees from McGill University, American University in Washington D.C., and Catholic University in Buenos Aires, and she is a member of the Ontario and Buenos Aires Bar Associations.

 Antonio Franco Urdaneta is an employment lawyer who offers legal counsel and legal representation on a wide range of virtual and physical workplace challenges.
 He provides strategic advice and assistance on human resources matters, such as workplace changes, avoiding constructive dismissal issues, structuring employment contracts, and developing workplace policies.